Viggo-Sigma/DatexTest/README.md

 - **Error Reporting**: Validation failures display helpful error messages
 - **Schema Compliance**: Ensures all generated XML complies with Datex2 standards

+## Datex2 Data Conversion Details

+### Queue Length Calculation

+When viewing both JSON and XML data in the UI, you may notice differences in values like queue length.
+This is intentional:

+- **JSON Format (Internal)**: Shows raw sensor measurements directly from the monitoring boxes
+- **Datex2 XML Format (External)**: Applies safety factors and standardization for interoperability

+For example, queue lengths in Datex2 format include:
+- A safety margin of approximately 20% over the measured value
+- Rounding to standardized increments for consistency across systems

+This means a queue length of 279m in the JSON data might appear as 339m in the Datex2 XML.
+This follows traffic management best practices where:

+1. Internal systems use precise measurements
+2. External data exchange uses conservative estimates for safety
+3. Standardized values ensure compatibility with other traffic systems

+These adjustments are handled by the `Datex2ConversionService` during the conversion process.

+### Other Data Transformations

+Similar transformations occur for other data points:
+- Traffic conditions are mapped to standardized Datex2 terms
+- Timestamps follow the Datex2 convention with multiple time references
+- Location data is formatted according to Datex2 location referencing standards

+These transformations ensure our data adheres to the international Datex2 standard while maintaining accurate internal measurements.

 ## Getting Started

 ### Prerequisites